1960 Caribbean Series: Summary

-For the seventh time, and fifth consecutive year, Cuba won the CBWS championship with an undefeated record of 6-0.
 The Cuban team, managed by Tony Castaño, was led by a pitching staff anchored by big leaguers Camilo Pascual, who went 2-0 with 15 strikeouts including a one-hit shutout, and Pedro Ramos (one win, one save) and Orlando Peña (one win, one save).
 The offense was paced by outfielder George Altman, who co-led the series hitters with a .438 average, and first baseman Rogelio Alvarez (.333, two HR, .750 SLG, six runs, 10 RBI), second baseman Cookie Rojas (.429, one HR), OF Dan Dobbek (2 HR, .800 SLG) and OF Tony González (.429).
 Catcher Ray Noble and shortstop Leo Cárdenas also contributed in the defense.

 Panama ended in second place with a 3-3 mark and was led by catcher/manager Wilmer Shantz.
 The team led the Series with 45 runs, powered by OF Eddie Napoleón, who shared the batting title with George Altman, as well 1B/OF Stan Palys (two HR, 12 RBI, 6 runs, .704 SLG), Héctor López (.370, 2 HR, 10 RBI, two stolen bases) and Lee Tate (eight runs, three doubles).
 Also in the roster were pitchers Bob Milo, Ken Rowe, Humberto Robinson and Robert Waltz, outfielder Joe Caffie and 1B Jim Gentile, who was injured at the start.

 Puerto Rico, managed by first baseman Vic Power, finished third with a 2-4 record.
 The team led the tournament with 10 home runs but only scored 27 runs.
 OF Tommy Davis was named the Series Most Valuable Player after hitting .409 with three homers, six RBI, seven runs, two stolen bases, and a .818 SLG%.
 Other contributions came from third baseman Woody Huyke (.350, one HR, .500 SLG), SS Félix Torres (3 HR), and OF/1B Orlando Cepeda (.333, .524 SLG, two SB).
 The team's two victories came from pitchers Earl Wilson (1-1, 15 strikeouts in 15 innings pitched) and Juan Pizarro (1-1, 16 SO in 14 IP).

 Venezuela was represented by the Occidental League champion as a late replacement after a players strike in the Venezuelan Professional Baseball League.
 The Rapiños team ended in last place with a 1-5 record and was managed by Les Moss.
 Venezuela's only victory came at expense of Puerto Rico behind a strong pitching effort by Ed Hobaugh.
 The starting rotation was depleted after Julián Ladera was injured, while Billy Muffett (0-2, 6.00 ERA) was a notable weak spot, even though he pitched a 12-inning complete game.
 The offense was guided by CF Willie Davis (.333, .593 SLG, two SB) and 3B Luis García (.333, one HR, .542 SLG).
 2B Bob Aspromonte and SS Luis Aparicio provided a solid middle infield defense.